February Serves as the Month of Observation

 - 80% less likely to get pregnant

 - 3x more likely to graduate than non-athletes

-- Students who plan to attend a four year college are more likely to participate in school or competitive athletics
+- Students who plan to attend a four-year college are more likely to participate in school or competitive athletic

 - provided by athleteassessments.com.

 I can personally attest to the strength and conditioning that my girls partake in, the cardio, strenuous activity in practice, and competition alike.
 But, I can remember playing in high school and boys would tease that all we did was “stand in place” and “hit a ball”.
 As disheartening as that short anecdote is, women in sports are constantly doubted, and not nearly as highly revered as men are.
 Changing that stigma is a generational responsibility, and I know that we are up for the challenge!

 The most notable displays of female power for 2019 -2020

 Included Jennifer Lopez and female renowned astronaut Nicole Stott.
 These ladies certainly shook the nation with their unapologetic talents, display of strength, and feminine finesse.
 They stood tall during their educational pursuits towards a heavily dominated male career field.
 Each of These women understands and includes sports training in their daily lives to stay on top of their field.